REST API Access Guide

 1. What's included

-PRO workspaces can issue a one-time API access key to call ResourcePlanner's built-in REST endpoints directly.
+Every workspace can issue a one-time API access key to call ResourcePlanner's built-in REST endpoints directly.
 The key authenticates requests to the same server-side routes that power the web application, so you always receive normalized JSON responses.

 2. Generating the API access key